ccatobs/MODBUS/README.md

   trailing byte being updated, will result in "0x00" (empty) of the respective other.
 * Endianness of byteorder is sort of a hassle
 * No locking mechanism applied for parallel reading and writing yet.
-This would make sense if only one instance exist for the reading and writing methods.
+* This would only make sense if one instance exists utilizing reading and writing methods.

 ## The MODBUS RestAPI